 On-page SEO is one of the main types of SEO.
 It refers to optimizing elements on your website that you can control directly.
 You should employ on-page SEO techniques on your website if you want your site to appear in relevant search results.

-Some of the elements of your website you can optimize as part of on-page SEO include:
+Some elements of your website you can optimize as part of on-page SEO include:

 - URLs: Each page’s web address should briefly describe its content and include a relevant keyword.